ibrahimelnemr/sfml-snake/README.md

 We will build SFML from source and link it statically.
 If SFML has already been built from source and linked statically, skip this step.

-First download SFML 2.5.1 sources to the root direcotry of this proejct from [https://www.sfml-dev.org/]
+First download SFML 2.5.1 sources to the root directory of this proejct from [https://www.sfml-dev.org/]

 Extract the zip file and rename the directory to `SFML-2.5.1-sources`